Holomorphic Cartan geometries and rational curves: Definitions

+Suppose that \(H \subset H'\) is a closed subgroup, and \(E \to M'\) is a \(V,H'\)-geometry.
+Then \(E \to M \defeq E/H\) is a \(V,H\)-geometry with the same Cartan connection as the original \(V,H'\)-geometry.
+Moreover \(M \to M'\) is a fiber bundle with fiber \(H'/H\).
+The geometry \(E \to M\) is called the \emph{\(V,H\)-lift} of \(E \to M'\) (or simply the \emph{lift}).
+Conversely, a given \(V,H\)-geometry \emph{drops} to a certain \(V,H'\)-geometry if it is isomorphic to the \(V,H\)-lift of the \(V,H'\)-geometry in question.
+For example, if \(X\) is connected homogeneous \(G\)-space then an \((X,G)\)-geometry on a connected manifold drops to a \((*,G)\)-geometry (where \(*\) is a point with trivial \(G\)-action) just when the geometry is isomorphic to its model.

-\begin{definition} From now on, all Cartan geometries in this paper will be assumed holomorphic, i.e., $G$ is a complex Lie group, $H \subset G$ is a closed complex subgroup, $E \to M$ is a holomorphic principal $H$-bundle on a complex manifold $M$, and the Cartan connection $\omega$ is a holomorphic 1-form.
-Isomorphisms will therefore be biholomorphic. \end{definition}
+A \emph{complex homogeneous space} is a complex manifold \(X\) with transitive holomorphic action of a complex Lie group \(G\).
+A Cartan geometry modelled on a complex homogeneous space is \emph{holomorphic} if the bundle is a holomorphic principal bundle and the Cartan connection is a holomorphic 1-form.
+Isomorphisms of holomorphic Cartan geometries are biholomorphic.